acchao/PythonSecretSanta/README.txt

 TODO:

-profiles/models.py - decide how to label this social_proof field in the forms
+profile view - decide how to label the social_proof field in the forms

-In the profile view:
-    include a form so that the participant can mark a gift as shipped include a form so that the recipient can mark a gift as received

 Gift recipient assignment:
     Figure out how to handle the case where there is not an available gift recipient